 RRI 2- “Radio Bridges”

-RRI 2 produces and broadcasts shows in 10 foreign languages: Arabic, Chinese, English, French, German, Italian, Serbian, Spanish, Russian and Ukrainian, totaling 25.5 hours per day.
+RRI 2 produces and broadcasts shows in 11 foreign languages: Arabic, Chinese, English, French, German, Hebrew (once a week), Italian, Serbian, Spanish, Russian and Ukrainian, totaling 25.5 hours per day.
 In other words, 9,300 more broadcasting hours per year.

 The History of an Ageless and Borderless Friendship